40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

 terraform init
 terraform apply
 ```
-Extract the private SSH key
+Extract the private SSH-key
 ```
 terraform output -raw private_key >key.pem
 chmod 400 key.pem
 ```
-You can use this key to access all the other hosts in the lab, so we need to copy it to the jumpbox.
+You can use this key to access all the other hosts in the lab, so we need to copy it to the Jumpbox.
 ```
 scp -i key.pem ./key.pem ubuntu@<jumpbox>:key.pem
 ```